ibm-cloud-docs/cephaas/host_mapping.md

 ```
 {: screen}

-You can map only one volume at a time using API command.
+You can map only one volume at a time by using API command.
 {: note}

 ## Next steps